A Post-Industrial Paradise

 Coat by The Vicki Clothing Co.

-In the late 1990’s, The Vicki Clothing Co. laid off all of its 80 employees and halted its production due to overseas competition.
+In the late 1990’s, The Vicki Clothing Co. laid off its workforce and halted production.

 Two decades later, So Vicki launches to usher Vicki Island into its next era.

-Sustainability and ethical manufaturing is at the core of So Vicki’s design process.
+Sustainability and ethical manufaturing is a tenet of So Vicki’s design process.
 Each piece is made from either deadstock materials leftover from past industry, or sourced secondhand from nearby markets and thrift stores.
-We create small batch slow fashion, many of the pieces OOAK-one of a kind.
+We create small batch slow fashion, with many pieces one of a kind.

 Deadstock is a term used in the fashion industry to describe fabric and materials that has essentially become leftovers—surplus from a fashion brand or textile mill’s production process due to overproduction, quality issues, or small flaws.
 On Vicki Island, there are bolts of vintage unused fabric that wait, destined to be reimagined into a finished garment.